 The points below summarize some of Chi-Med's operating highlights so far this year.
-For more details, please refer to "Operations Review" in this interim report.
+For more details, please refer to "Operations Review" below.

-SURUFATINIB (HMPL-012 or SULFATINIB) - angio-immuno kinase inhibitor of VEGFR 1/2/3, fibroblast growth factor receptor ("FGFR") 1, and colony stimulating factor-1 receptor ("CSF-1R"):
+SURUFATINIB (HMPL-012 or sulfatinib) - angio-immuno kinase inhibitor of VEGFR 1/2/3, fibroblast growth factor receptor ("FGFR") 1, and colony stimulating factor-1 receptor ("CSF-1R"):

 - Positive China Phase III in non-pancreatic NET: An interim analysis in June 2019 confirmed that the Phase III non-pancreatic NET (SANET-ep) study met its primary endpoint of progression-free survival ("PFS").
-As a result, the Independent Data Monitoring Committee ("IDMC") recommended the study be un-blinded, a year ahead of schedule, and preparations are now underway for a New Drug Application ("NDA") submission in late 2019 for this indication in China; - Initiated China Phase II/III in biliary tract cancer ("BTC"): Based on preliminary Phase Ib/IIa data, we initiated a Phase IIb/III registration study in BTC in China in March 2019; and - Initiated PD-1 combination development: Received China IND1 clearance during early 2019 and initiated a Phase I safety runin study in China of surufatinib plus Tuoyi[®], an approved PD-1 monoclonal antibody from Shanghai Junshi Biosciences Co.
+As a result, the IDMC recommended the study be un-blinded, a year ahead of schedule, and preparations are now underway for an NDA submission in late 2019 for this indication in China; - Initiated China Phase II/III in biliary tract cancer ("BTC"): Based on preliminary Phase Ib/IIa data, we initiated a Phase IIb/III registration study in BTC in China in March 2019; and - Initiated PD-1 combination development: Received China IND clearance during early 2019 and initiated a Phase I safety run-in study in China of surufatinib plus Tuoyi®, an approved PD-1 monoclonal antibody from Shanghai Junshi Biosciences Co.
 Ltd. ("Junshi").

-FRUQUINTINIB - highly selective tyrosine kinase inhibitor ("TKI") of VEGFR 1/2/3 - potential best-in-class in terms of both efficacy and safety:
+FRUQUINTINIB - highly selective tyrosine kinase inhibitor ("TKI") of VEGFR 1/2/3 - potential best-inclass in terms of both efficacy and safety:

-- Early progress on Elunate[®] (fruquintinib capsules) in third-line colorectal cancer ("CRC") in China: - o \$11.4 million (RMB77.1 million) in sales during H1 2019: In-market sales of Elunate® to third-parties, as provided by Lilly, in the first full six-month period since its November 25, 2018 launch; - o Progress in reimbursement discussion: Elunate[®] was included in the Shanghai provincial reimbursement drug list ("RDL") in June 2019.
-Discussions now in-progress for potential inclusion in the China National Reimbursement Drug List ("NRDL") at the next update in early Q4 2019. - Cleared Phase III interim analysis in second-line gastric cancer: In April 2019, we conducted an interim analysis of the FRUTIGA study in China for futility.
+- Early progress on Elunate® (fruquintinib capsules) in third-line CRC in China: - \$11.4 million (RMB77.1 million) in sales during H1 2019: In-market sales of Elunate® to third-parties, as provided by Lilly, in the first full six-month period since its November 25, 2018 launch; - Progress in reimbursement discussion: Elunate® was included in the Shanghai provincial reimbursement drug list ("RDL") in June 2019.
+Discussions now in-progress for potential inclusion in the China NRDL at the next update in early Q4 2019. - Cleared Phase III interim analysis in second-line gastric cancer: In April 2019, we conducted an interim analysis of the FRUTIGA study in China for futility.
 The analysis evaluated PFS and overall survival ("OS") trends after six months of therapy for the first 100 patients in the study.
-The IDMC recommended to continue the study without changes; and - Initiated PD-1 combination development: Received China IND clearance in early 2019 and initiated a Phase I study of fruquintinib plus Tyvyt[®], an approved PD-1 monoclonal antibody from Innovent Biologics (Suzhou) Co.
+The IDMC recommended to continue the study without changes; and - Initiated PD-1 combination development: Received China IND clearance in early 2019 and initiated a Phase I study of fruquintinib plus Tyvyt®, an approved PD-1 monoclonal antibody from Innovent Biologics (Suzhou) Co.
 Ltd. ("Innovent").
 Phase I development of fruquintinib plus genolimzumab, a PD-1 monoclonal antibody under development by Genor Biopharma Co.
 Ltd. ("Genor") is also now underway.

-SAVOLITINIB - potential first-in-class selective MET2 inhibitor in late-stage clinical development:
+SAVOLITINIB - potential first-in-class selective MET inhibitor in late-stage clinical development: